-On this day of __________, 2016, before me the undersigned, a Notary Public in and for said State, personally appeared Jasper Gibbons and Mary Jane Daluge, known or identified to me known to be, respectively, the President and Vice President/Secretary of CitySide Lofts Condominium Association, Inc., an Idaho corporation, the corporation that executed the instrument or the person(s) who executed the instrument on behalf of said corporation, and acknowledged to me that such corporation executed the same.
+On this day of __________, 2023, before me the undersigned, a Notary Public in and for said State, personally appeared Daniel Johnson and Matthew Barnett, known or identified to me known to be, respectively, the President and Secretary/Treasurer of CitySide Lofts Condominium Association, Inc., an Idaho corporation, the corporation that executed the instrument or the person(s) who executed the instrument on behalf of said corporation, and acknowledged to me that such corporation executed the same.

 IN WITNESS WHEREOF, I have hereunto set my hand and affixed my official seal the day and year in this certificate first above written.